First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Introduction

 \section{Introduction}

 Long-baseline neutrino oscillation experiments, such as T2K~\cite{T2K_2011}, are typically performed in the vicinity of 1\,GeV.
 It is essential to understand neutrino-nucleus interactions for future neutrino oscillation experiments because the experimental precision will be limited by uncertainties of neutrino interaction models.
 In this energy region, the dominant modes of neutrino charged\nobreakdash-current interactions are quasi-elastic scattering and resonant pion production.
 In addition, the existence of two-particle-two-hole excitations has been posited.
-Measuring the multiplicity and kinematics of protons and pions from neutrino interactions is important for constructing reliable neutrino interaction models, but it is a difficult task because the produced hadrons have low energies.
-It is especially difficult to observe all these protons in detectors that use scintillators because their momentum thresholds are below the required sensitivity.
+Measuring the multiplicity and kinematics of protons and pions from neutrino interactions is important for constructing reliable neutrino interaction models.
+It is a difficult task, however, since the produced hadrons have low energies.
+It is especially difficult to observe all these protons in detectors that use scintillator-based tracking detectors because the minimum momenta they can measure are higher than most proton momenta.

-The NINJA experiment uses emulsion-based detectors to study the interactions between neutrinos and nuclei for energies ranging from hundreds of MeV to several GeV.
-Nuclear emulsion is well suited for performing high precision measurements of the positions and angles of charged particles emitted from neutrino interactions because it provides sub-micron spatial resolution.
+A new neutrino-nucleus cross-section measurement is performed using the NINJA detector based on emulsion detectors to study the interactions between neutrinos and nuclei for energies ranging from hundreds of MeV to several GeV.
+Nuclear emulsion is suitable for performing high precision measurements of the positions and angles of charged particles emitted from neutrino interactions since it provides sub-$\mu$m spatial resolution.
 Since 2014, a series of pilot experiments~\cite{NINJA_Run4_ECC_2017,NINJA_Run4_Shifter_2017,NINJA_Run8_2020} has been run using the emulsion-based detectors.
 The emulsion detector is capable of detecting slow protons with momenta as low as 200\,MeV/$c$, representing a distinct advantage compared to other detectors with higher proton momentum thresholds of approximately 400--700\,MeV/$c$~\cite{MicroBooNE_multiplicity_2019,T2K_proton_2018,MINERvA_CCQE_2013}.
 This paper reports a measurement of the flux-averaged cross section of $\nu_{\mu}$ charged\nobreakdash-current interaction using an emulsion detector combined with a 65-kg iron target.
-This represents a significant advance for the precise studies of neutrino-nucleus interactions using an emulsion detector.
+This measurement is a basis for the detailed study of charged particles produced in neutrino-nucleus interactions using the emulsion detector.